shooshtarilab/scATAC.Explorer/.github/ISSUE_TEMPLATE/user-dataset-submission.md

 ---

+Note: R scripts are available under the .github of the package repository for R scripts to process some of the common scATAC-seq data formats for submission to the package.

 **Dataset description**

 Please provide a description of the dataset, such as what type of cells were sequenced, the number of cells, etc.